isaacullah/isaacullah.github.io/CompArchLab/index.md

 </div>
 </section><!-- /#table-of-contents -->
  Su
 Welcome to the website for the new Computational Archaeology Laboratory at San Diego State University.
-The lab is in what I like to call it's "beta" stage of development, as we are awaiting a full remodel to be completed by the start of Spring term, 2018.
-The lab will be a state of the art facility for FOSS GIS, Agent Based Modeling, Imagery Analysis, and other computational approaches in archaeology and coupled human-natural systems science.
-A main focus of research in the lab will be the origins of coupled human and natural systems in the Mediterranean and beyond.
+The lab is a state of the art facility for FOSS GIS, Agent Based Modeling, Imagery Analysis, and other computational approaches in archaeology and coupled human-natural systems science.
+A main focus of research in the lab is the origins of coupled human and natural systems in the Mediterranean and beyond.
 <br><br>

 <figure>